24Bouchers/Capping/README.md

 There is a search bar that allows the user to search for a given device based on username/MAC, IPv4, or IPv6 addresses.

 ## Logs

 The logs page displays whenever a change transpired to the Devices page.
 The Logs table displays when an update happened, the MAC addresses/Users, and what happened.

-Eventually, we want to log who makes the changes by making users log in to the site with credentials.

 ## Users

 This part of the site is still in progress and is a stretch goal.
+We have left a users.html and login.html for future groups and commented out the navigation code in the other HTML files.

-When implemented, this will show basic information about the currently signed-in user.
+When implemented, this will show basic information about the currently signed-in use.
 The Logs page will have an additional column to show who makes what update.

+## Bugs

+The only currently known bug is if the user searches for a device or log that does not exist, the user will have to refresh the page to clear the search.

 ## Front-end Framework

-The site uses the Bootstrap framework for its front-end design.
-Bootstrap is a popular open-source toolkit for developing with HTML, CSS, and JS.
-It provides ready-made components and responsive design features that make web development more accessible and efficient.
 The site uses the Bootstrap framework for its front-end design.
 Bootstrap is a popular open-source toolkit for developing with HTML, CSS, and JS.
 It provides ready-made components and responsive design features that make web development more accessible and efficient.

 ## Using Bootstrap